-Phillip Hoose is the widely-acclaimed author of books, essays, stories, songs, and articles, including the National Book Award winning book, Claudette Colvin: Twice Toward Justice and the forthcoming The Boys Who Challenged Hitler: Knud Pedersen and The Churchill Club is Phillip’s latest release.
+Phillip Hoose is the widely-acclaimed author of books, essays, stories, songs, and articles, including the National Book Award winning book, Claudette Colvin: Twice Toward Justice.
+The Boston Globe-Horn Book Honor winning The Boys Who Challenged Hitler: Knud Pedersen and The Churchill Club is Phillip’s latest release.

 He is also the author of the multi-award winning title, The Race to Save the Lord God Bird, the National Book Award Finalist We Were There Too!: Young People in U.S. History, and the Christopher Award-winning manual for youth activism It’s Our World Too!.

 The picture book, Hey, Little Ant which began as a song by the same title was co-authored with his daughter Hannah.
 The book is beloved around the world with over one million copies in print in ten different languages.
 Teaching Tolerance Magazine called it, “A masterpiece for teaching values and character education.”

 Phillip’s love of the game is reflected in his acclaimed books, Perfect Once Removed: When Baseball Was All the World to Me which was named one of the Top 10 Sports Books of 2007 by Booklist and Hoosiers: the Fabulous Basketball Life of Indiana.

 A graduate of the Yale School of Forestry and Environmental Sciences, Hoose was for 37 years a staff member of The Nature Conservancy, dedicated to preserving the plants, animals and natural communities of the Earth.